ribasco/async-gamequery-lib/README.md

   - Queries that require a challenge number are now handled automatically by the library, this means that the developer no longer needs to obtain a challenge number manually.
   - **DEPRECATED** challenge caching facilities.
 This will be removed in the next major update.

+- **Source Log Service**
+  - Fixed: Callback set via setter method is not applied (Issue #44)
+  - Introduced new constructor arguments that accepts a custom ExecutorService
+  - listen() now returns a CompletableFuture which is notified once the underlying connection of the service has been closd.
 - **Clash of Clans (Web API)**
   - Marked as deprecated and will be removed in the next major version.
 This module will be removed in the next major version.